intel/rohd/README.md

 Features of ROHD include:
 - Full power of the modern **Dart language** for hardware design and verification
 - Makes **validation collateral** simpler to develop and debug.
-A future package (like UVM for ROHD) to help build testbenches is planned for release soon.
+The [ROHD Verification Framework](https://github.com/intel/rohd-vf) helps build well-structured testbenches.
 - Develop **layers of abstraction** within a hardware design, making it more flexible and powerful
 - Easy **IP integration** and **interfaces**; using an IP is as easy as an import.
 Reduces tedious, redundant, and error prone aspects of integration
 - **Simple and fast build**, free of complex build systems and EDA vendor tools